Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

 Alice needs to send a message to Bob, but she does not want Eve to be able to read it.
 One of the oldest and most often cited methods for this task is the Caesar Cipher.

 The Caesar Cipher is very simple.
-If you are like me, you probably played with it as a child with one of these "decoder rings". that were often found as prizes in cereal boxes.
+If you are like me, you probably played with it as a child with one of these "decoder rings", that were often found as prizes in cereal boxes.

 ![Decoder Ring from the 30s]({{ site.url }}/images/devlogs/decoderring.jpg)